Hybrid Mount

 hybrid-mount lkm status

-hybrid-mount kasumi enable
+hybrid-mount kasumi apply-config-runtime

-hybrid-mount kasumi disable
+hybrid-mount kasumi clear

-hybrid-mount kasumi maps add \
+hybrid-mount kasumi release-connection

-hybrid-mount kasumi kstat upsert \
+hybrid-mount kasumi invalidate-cache

 # Rule management